Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 As you can see, the performance improvement is pretty noticeable.
 The reason it runs so fast is because the `CompileFast` version skips all the verifications that normal `Compile` does to ensure that the expression tree is valid.

 This library (as part of `FastExpressionCompiler.LightExpression`) also offers a drop-in replacement for `Expression` and all of its static factory methods.
 These alternative implementations construct expressions which may in some cases perform much faster than their default counterparts.
-I still recommend to benchmark it on your particular use cases to ensure that it actually provides an improvement.
+However, I still recommend to benchmark it on your particular use cases to ensure that it actually provides an improvement.

-## Generating expression trees from code
+## Inferring expression trees from code

 So far we've explored how to construct expression trees manually.
 The cool thing about expression trees in .NET though is that they can also be created automatically from a lambda.
 You're definitely familiar with this approach because that's what libraries like Entity Framework use to translate C# expressions into SQL queries.

-The way this works is that you can simply specify a lambda expression like you would if you were to define a delegate.
-C# compiler will instead disassemble the lambda into an expression tree.
+The way this works is that you can infer an expression tree by simply specifying a lambda expression like you would if you were to define a delegate.
+C# compiler will take care of the rest.

 Consider this snippet of code: